lou1sr1el/win1telemetryblocklist/README.md

 # win10telemetryblocklist

-Blocklist for windows 10 telemetry and trackers.
+Blocklist for windows 10 telemetry and trackers, in domain format.